 Sensitive personal information

-Sometimes we may ask you to provide sensitive personal information (such as medical information for students attending our residential Summer School).
+Sometimes we may ask you to provide sensitive personal information (such as medical information for students attending our residential courses).
 As with all the personal information we hold, sensitive personal information is held securely and restricted to those who need to use it.
 We will delete sensitive information when we no longer need it.

 How we use your personal data